 Gender Pay Equality

-Outside of adjustments for women's choices, including taking a break from the workforce to raise families or care for others, experts believe that the lack of gender pay equality across the boardcomes down to discrimination.
-Discrimination may include lack of programs that enable women to break into male-dominated fields, the discrimination that occurs within those fields because of the culture, or companies that simply offer women lower salaries when they are hired.
-Sociological expertssuggest that lack of gender pay equality is directly linked to the fact that women are less likely to ask for higher salaries, and are less likely to negotiate their salaries than their male counterparts
+Outside of adjustments for women's choices, including taking a break from the workforce to raise families or care for others, experts believe that the lack of gender pay equality across the board comes down to discrimination.
+Discrimination may include a lack of programs that enable women to break into male-dominated fields, discrimination within those fields because of the culture, or companies that offer women lower salaries when hired.
+Sociological experts suggest that the lack of gender pay equality is directly linked to the fact that women are less likely to ask for higher wages and are less likely to negotiate their salaries than their male counterparts.

-Regardless of the reasons for a gender pay gap, women now make up half of the workforce and laws require pay equity, it is time to consider gender pay equality as an essential part of the conversation in every workplace.
+Regardless of the reasons for the gender pay gap, women now make up half of the workforce, and laws require pay equity; it is time to consider gender pay equality as an essential part of the conversation in every workplace.

 Claims of pay inequality based on gender, or any other protected class, must be "promptly" investigated, and proactive employers should train all hiring managers regarding the risk of disparate payments.